Alvkuzin/diff_pde/README.md

 # diff_pde: numerical solution of a system of 1d nonlinear PDEs of diffusive type.

-One function that  give you the solution.
+One function that will give you the solution.

 The purpose of this package is to solve one-dimensional partial differential equations of parabolic type (heat/diffusion type equations).
 The package can handle one equation or a system, linear and non-linear cases.